hutli/hacking-song-book/README.md

 We'll take our points and go

 ### Verse[3]
-## First half ideas:
 So if your shell-code run on MIPS

 a sexy curve is an ellipse

-NOP-slide right in] and join the show
+NOP-slide right in and join the show

 Buy IDA License Pro